-- And all this, of all places, in the post-office! while doing the washing up! watching the news! even on twitter!
+- And all this, of all places, in the post-office! while doing the washing up! even watching the news!

 Sexual frustration is the driving force of the world, particularly the male world, which was created, in large part, to subjugate woman and reduce her to the status of sexual vassal.
 That woman now also fights to reach the top of the degrading and sordid male system, that she has successfully claimed the right to be just as sexually frustrated as successful man, just as acquisitive and cold-hearted, doesn’t make it any less inhuman, it just degrades her too.

 Love — sexual love, partnership and romance — is in a complete state.
 How are we supposed to create a society worth living in if we can’t create a decent relationship?
 How are we supposed to bring genuine peace, warmth, understanding or togetherness to our social lives if our private lives are scarred with compromise, casual dishonesty, sadism, masochism, desperation, coldness or the anguish of a loveless partnership?
 Is it really such a radical suggestion to deal with the problematic world we actually live in before turning to ‘society?’